babonet13/HostYourNode/deploy/readme.md

 -
 The content of this section will allow you to install on your machine :
 * Docker
-* Portainer (A containerized tool for managing your containe
+* Portainer (A containerized tool for managing containers thanks to a GUI)
+* A containerized Bitcoin node (by default : ubuntu-based bicoind from package)
-* 1 containerized web node (by default : ubuntu-base apache with CGI)
+* A containerized Lightning node (by default : ubuntu-based LND from package)
-* 1 containerized bitcoin node (by default : ubuntu-base bicoind from package)
+* A containerized Payment node (by default : ubuntu-based btcpayserver from package)

 Method
 -